IMAGO-Catalogues-Jjanes/TEIcatalogs/README.md

 The css file `àffichage_TEI.css` allows you to correct the TEI files more easily.

 ## Credits
-This repository is developed by Juliette Janes, intern of the [Artl@s](https://artlas.huma-num.fr/fr/) project, with the help of Simon Gabay under the supervision of Béatrice Joyeux-Prunel.
+Documents have been encoded by Juliette Janes, intern of the [Artl@s](https://artlas.huma-num.fr/fr/) project, with the help of Simon Gabay under the supervision of Béatrice Joyeux-Prunel.

 ## Licence
 Images from catalogs published prior 1920 and transcriptions are CC-BY. </br>